 Carl Denham has the same passionate motivation to complete his picture on Skull Island, but his recklessness gets him blacklisted and nearly arrested.
 Casting singer/comedian Jack Black as the iconic 1930’s director is one of the most bizzare casting choices of all time.
 Most of the time I can accept his Orson Welles-esque performance, but other times it feels like he could go full School of Rock any minute.
 Denham hires Ann with the promise that she’ll meet her favorite playwright.
 Rather than a strapping first mate action hero, Jack Driscoll is now an average screenwriter forced to stay on the Venture.
 Adrien Brody is more than capable of playing the charming love interest and the unlikely hero.
 The Venture is full of mystery and a crew with far more characterization.

-Captain Englehorn is now a nonsense hands on German ship captain played by Thomas Kretschmann.
+Captain Englehorn is now a no-nonsense hands on German ship captain played by Thomas Kretschmann.
 Colin Hanks plays Carl’s undervalued personal assistant Preston.
 Jamie Bell is given an entire subplot as a troublemaking teenager named Jimmy who wants to prove himself.
 Evan Parke plays his African American mentor Hayes who has World War I training.
 Andy Serkis does double duty by physically playing the crusty ship’s cook Lumpy.
 Lord of the Rings composer Howard Shore originally returned before he was replaced by James Newton Howard.
 The role of strapping action hero is literally filled by Kyle Chandler as famous actor Bruce Baxter.
 Some of the more sexist dialogue from the original is cleverly worked into the remake as a scene in Denham’s picture.
 Jack has nothing but respect for Ann as he writes her a play and they fall in love.
 When they finally reach Skull Island, Englehorn is adamant about turning back.

 Denham leads a small crew through what appears to be the ruins of a lost civilization.
 The always necessary island natives are a no win situation no matter the interpretation.
 These natives are much more tribal and savage.
 Their skin is dark brown, but each native is actually portrayed by a variety of non-white ethnicities.
 They kill crew members before returning to capture Ann.
 Her sacrifice is grander with a complex bridge extending from their great wall.
 Kong is at first veiled in shadow, but his first full appearance doesn’t disappoint.
 Kong is often labeled a monster due to his burly upright appearance.
 Jackson instead made the creative decision to focus on a Kong that was essentially a massive 25 foot tall silverback gorilla.
 This Kong is still a little monstrous with black fur, sharp teeth, and many battle scars.
 My very in-depth Skull Island field guide explains Kong’s origin as a 100 year old Megaprimatus who is the last of his kind.